Thought leaders and early adopters of AI to share insights at World AI Show in Dubai

+In light of technology moving in full speed, Trescon's World AI Show will bring together pre-qualified CIOs, CEOs, CTOs, Heads of AI, Chief Digital Officers, Heads of Innovation and International AI experts – all under one roof and will also co-host World Al Awards to recognize outstanding innovations in this space.

-DUBAI, UAE/PRNewswire/ -- World AI Show – the world's longest and continuously running AI event that extensively highlights latest trends and challenges in AI, ML and RPA is now in its 35th global edition and will be taking place on 25 - 26 May 2022, at Jumeirah Emirates Towers in Dubai.
+DUBAI, UAE, April 1, 2022 /PRNewswire/ -- World AI Show – the world's longest and continuously running AI event that extensively highlights latest trends and challenges in AI, ML and RPA is now in its 35th global edition and will be taking place on 25 - 26 May 2022, at Jumeirah Emirates Towers in Dubai.
 It is slated to be the biggest in the series so far and will also host 'World AI Awards' to recognise and encourage latest innovations in the AI ecosystem.

 When speaking about the power and relevance of AI and Automation, Mr Anand Veeramani, VP & Geo Head- Asia and Middle East, Happiest Minds stated, "The power and relevance of 'AI + Automation' has dramatically increased due to the maturity of these technologies and has now become the foundation of modern IT workplace, digital transformation, and cyber security.
 Previously an afterthought solution, it is now a driving factor for any new operational and business strategy."